influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/group-by.md

 ---
 title: GROUP BY clause
 description: >
-  Use the `GROUP BY` clause ti group data by one or more specified [tags](/influxdb/cloud-dedicated/reference/glossary/#tag) or into specified time intervals.
+  Use the `GROUP BY` clause to group data by one or more specified [tags](/influxdb/cloud-dedicated/reference/glossary/#tag) or into specified time intervals.
 menu:
   influxdb_cloud_dedicated: